-The following is the line of succession for the position of President of New Mexico State University, effective February 2024:
+The following is the line of succession for the position of President of New Mexico State University, effective February 1, 2025:

-- 1. NMSU President

-- 2. Provost and Chief Academic Officer

-- 3. Vice President Finance and Business Services
+- 1. NMSU President - 2.
+Provost and Chief Academic Officer - 3.
+Chancellor of NMSU System Community Colleges - 4.
+Vice President of Administration and Finance

-- 4. Vice President Student Success

-- 5. Vice President Research, Creativity and Economic Development